 The user-centric nature of FinTech products made easy for them to deliver transparency and reliability.
 There should be different layers of tailored security that meet requirements of different platform (stationary, mobile).
 Customers should have the option to review the data organization gathered on them and edit, if necessary.
 It’s another layer of regulation.

 The key to the future of RegTech lies in regulations built into technologies on the very stage of development.
 Things like cloud computing, predictive analytics, artificial intelligence (AI) or business intelligence are significant when it comes to reducing the overall cost of regulations and their impact on the company.
 The financial industry believes that currently spending on the efforts aimed at being compatible with the regulations are circling around 1/5 of the overall operational budget.

 The current situation makes RegTech the natural partner for FinTech.
 FinTech makes financial products more accessible for the customers, while RegTech serves as a watch dog, securing the transactions and increasing transparency.
 Valkin, alongside PwC says, that the potential and benefits of RegTech comes from:

-Financial sector also points towards technologies that can help iron out the current regulatory situation.
+The financial sector also points towards technologies that can help iron out the current regulatory situation.
 The biggest potential seems to come from:

 Further opportunities include:

-At CSHARK we believe in practical and complete solutions for software development, so we search for trends and solutions representative of what may become a hit right around the corner.
+At CSHARK we believe in practical and complete solutions for software product development, so we search for trends and solutions representative of what may become a hit right around the corner.
 We believe the future of RegTech can be:

 Financial institutions can learn more about user and connections between them.
 In order to minimize the risk of unwanted transaction or behaviour, it is best to actively search for compliance issues.